oierbravo/create-mechanical-extruder/README.md

 ## Extruding recipes
 - Left and right blocks/fluids are `ingredients` in any order.
 - `results` is an Item or Block
-CobbleGen example (already in the mod)
+- Required bonks can be specified with `requiredBonks` CobbleGen example (already in the mod)
 ```
 {